 b) that there is a need to continually take advantage of technological developments in order to increase the efficient use of the spectrum and facilitate spectrum access;

-c) that the frequency band 470-862 MHz is a harmonized band used to provide terrestrial television broadcasting services on a worldwide scale;
+c) that the frequency band 470-694 MHz is part of the harmonized band used to provide terrestrial television broadcasting services worldwide;

-d) that, in many countries, there is a sovereign obligation to provide broadcasting services;
+d) that, in many countries, there is a sovereign national obligation on the provision of broadcasting services;

-e) that terrestrial broadcasting networks have a long life cycle, and a stable regulatory environment is necessary to provide protection of investment and future development;
+e) that terrestrial broadcasting networks have a long life cycle and a stable regulatory environment is necessary to provide protection of investment and future development;

+f) that in some countries, there is a decreasing use of Digital Terrestrial Television Broadcasting (DTTB) due to the evolution, broader availability and increased use of alternative media distribution platforms;

-f) that, in many countries, there is a need for investment in the next decade for the migration of broadcasting into the frequency band below 694 MHz and for the implementation of new-generation broadcasting technologies, in order to take advantage of technological developments to increase the efficient use of the spectrum;
+g) that, in many countries, there is still a need for the migration of broadcasting into the frequency band below 694 MHz;

+h) that many countries intend to implement new generation broadcasting technologies and new applications (e.g. UHD, 5G Broadcast);

-g) that in many developing countries terrestrial broadcasting is the only viable means of delivery of broadcast services;
+i) that in many developing countries terrestrial broadcasting is the only viable means of delivery of broadcast services;

-h) that the technology trend in digital terrestrial television (DTT) is towards high-definition television which requires a higher bit rate than standard-definition television;

-i) that it is necessary to adequately protect all primary services in the frequency band 470-694 MHz and in adjacent frequency bands;

-j) that International Mobile Telecommunications (IMT) systems, utilizing some parts of the frequency band 694/698-960 MHz, are intended to provide telecommunication services on a worldwide scale, regardless of location, network or terminal used;

-k) that, for countries listed in No. 5.296, an additional allocation to the land-mobile service on a secondary basis is in place, intended for applications ancillary to broadcasting and programme-making;
+j) that No. 5.296 indicates the use of the frequency band 470-694 MHz by applications ancillary to broadcasting and programme-making;

+k) that, in most countries, applications ancillary to broadcasting and programme-making are operating, and will continue to operate, in the frequency band 470-694 MHz or in parts of that frequency band, but that the availability of spectrum for these applications will be affected by the implementation of other applications of the mobile service;

 l) that the frequency band 645-862 MHz is allocated on a primary basis to the aeronautical radionavigation service (ARNS) in the countries listed in No. 5.312;

-m) that, in some countries, parts of the frequency band are also allocated to the radiolocation service on a secondary basis, limited to the operation of wind profiler radars (No. 5.291A), and also to the radio astronomy service on a secondary basis (No. 5.306), and, according to No. 5.149, administrations are urged to take all practicable steps to protect the radio astronomy service from harmful interference when making assignments to stations of other services,
+m) that, in some countries, parts of the frequency band are also allocated to the radiolocation service on a secondary basis, limited to the operation of wind profiler radars (No. 5.291A);

+n) that, in the African Broadcasting Area (see Nos.
+5.10 to 5.13), the frequency band 606-614 MHz is allocated to the radio astronomy service on a primary basis (No. 5.304), and in the rest of Region 1 the frequency band 608-614 MHz, is allocated to the radio astronomy service on a secondary basis (No. 5.306), and, according to No. 5.149, administrations are urged to take all practicable steps to protect the radio astronomy service from harmful interference when making assignments to stations of other services;

+o) that WRC-23 allocated the frequency band 470-694 MHz in Region 1 to the mobile, except aeronautical mobile, service on a secondary basis, which enables some countries to implement mobile-based applications in order to address their national needs and interests,

 recognizing

-a) that the GE06 Agreement applies in all Region 1 countries, except Mongolia, and in Iran (Islamic Republic of), in particular for the frequency band 470-862 MHz;
+a) that the GE06 Agreement applies in all Region 1 countries, except Mongolia, and in Iran (Islamic Republic of), in particular for the frequency band 470-862 MHz, which includes the frequency band 470 – 694 MHz;

 b) that the GE06 Agreement contains provisions for the terrestrial broadcasting service and other primary terrestrial services, a Plan for digital television and a list of stations of other primary terrestrial services;